JRL-CARI-CNR-UNIBS/replanners_lib/documentation/tutorial/tutorial.md

 graph::core::TreeSolverPtr solver =
 std::make_shared<graph::core::RRT>(metrics,collision_checker,sampler,logger);
 ```
 In this example, the collision checker uses the parameter `joints_threshold` as an input.
-This parameter defines a fictitious obstacle: if even a single joint exceeds the absolute value of `joints_threshold`, the entire configuration will be deemed to be in collision.
+This parameter defines a fictitious obstacle: if the absolute value of even a single joint does not exceed `joints_threshold`, the entire configuration will be deemed to be in collision.
 Currently, with the threshold set to zero, no obstacles are considered in the scene.

 4. Define the start and goal nodes for the path planning process.
 You can specify these configurations directly, or use the `graph::core::get_param(..)` function to read the start and goal configurations from parameter files.
 This approach allows you to manage configurations more flexibly, especially when working with complex or varying setups.